Fraud and corruption

 Fraud is the act of dishonestly obtaining a financial or other benefit (either directly or indirectly) by deception.
 Fraud includes deliberate and premeditated deception to gain advantage from a position of trust and authority.
 This includes acts of omission, theft, making false statements, evasion, manipulation of information and numerous other acts of deception.

 Corruption (which includes acts of fraud) is defined as a dishonest activity in which an employee (or other University public official) acts contrary to the interests of the University and abuses their position of trust in order to achieve some personal gain or advantage for themselves or for another person or entity.
 As defined by the Independent Commission Against Corruption (ICAC), corrupt conduct is deliberate or intentional wrongdoing, not negligence or a mistake.
 It has to involve or affect a NSW public official or public sector organisation.
-Under this definition, a University of Newcastle public official includes employees, conjoints, volunteers and service contractors.
+Under this definition, a University of Newcastle public official includes employees, conjoints, volunteers, contractors and consultants.

 When does fraud and corruption occur?

 Fraud and corruption can occur at any time; however, it is more likely to occur when the following three motives are aligned:

 - Opportunity: This refers to the circumstances that allow fraud or corruption to occur – for example, poorly designed internal controls.

 - Pressure (or Incentive): This refers to someone’s reason for committing fraud and corruption – for example, an individual could be experiencing financial problems caused by large debt.

 - Rationalisation: This refers to a person’s internal justification which enables them to commit fraud or corruption – for example, the mindset that, “others are doing it so why can’t I?”